Analysis | Clayton Kershaw’s injury shouldn’t derail the Dodgers’ World Series aspirations

 (runs scored)^2/[(runs scored)^2 + runs allowed^2)]

-Using Kershaw’s regular-season numbers, we would expect a pitcher with a 2.04 ERA getting 5.41 runs of support to win 87.6 percent of his games, which equates to a record of 15-2 over 17 decisions, exactly what Kershaw posted before his injury.
-The average NL starter with a 4.46 ERA would be expected to win 59.5 percent of his starts, or go 10-7, making Kershaw worth five wins over an average pitcher.
+Using Kershaw’s regular season numbers, we would expect a pitcher with a 2.04 ERA getting 5.41 runs of support to win 87.6 percent of his games, which equates to a record of 15-2 over 17 decisions, exactly what Kershaw posted before his injury.
+The average NL starter with a 4.46 ERA would be expected to win 59.5 percent of his starts, or go 10-7, making Kershaw worth five wins more than an average pitcher.

 - Clayton Kershaw: 7-3